SvenVercoulen/Food-Stuff/Docs/ProjectLogs.md

 After some work I have set up a small android application with a simple UI. <br> This UI consists of 3 simple buttons that can be pressed, one for eating, one for drinking and the last for going outside/back inside. ![Current UI](Images/image3.png) <br>

-I have also designed some new pages I want to add to my application which consist of the sSatistics and the EditData page. <br>
+I have also designed some new pages I want to add to my application which consist of the Satistics and the EditData page. <br>

 The EditData page should allow the user to add moments when they ate, drink or went outside at the end of the day incase they forgot:
 ![Idea of EditData page](Images/image.png)